Skip to Content

 Hey all!
-Today I am super excited to share a product review.
-I don’t do a ton of product reviews, and a sponsored product review is even less common.
-But I couldn’t pass up an offer from xTool when they reached out to me to see if I was interested in reviewing an xTool M1 machine.
+Today I am super excited to share a review of my very first laser cutting machine.
+I was absolutely thrilled when xTool reached out to see if I was interested in reviewing an xTool M1 machine—so thank you to xTool for gifting me this machine!

 I’ve been considering investing in a Glowforge this year.
 I have a few friends who have them, and they all have good things to say.
 I have also seen a few other creators with xTool machines.
-But they don’t have near the brand recognition that Glowforge has.
+But they don’t have near the brand recognition that Glowforge has (yet).

 So when xTool approached me, I did a lot of Googling and reading Reddit reviews.
 Was this something I would like using?
 Was it something I could recommend to my readers?
 That is always my barometer for products I use and brands I work with.